-The Midas property consists of 8 mineral claims totaling 3,493 ha located near the northwest edge of the Athabasca Basin.
+The Midas property, located near the northwest edge of the Athabasca Basin, comprises 1 mineral claim totaling 709 ha.

-In September 2017, a geological prospecting program collected 103 rock samples to evaluate historic uranium occurrences and radiometric anomalies.
+In September 2017, a geological prospecting program collected 103 rock samples.
+The aim was to evaluate historic uranium occurrences and radiometric anomalies.
 Geochemical assays ranged from below detection limit up to 95,000 ppm (U partial).
-Thirty-one samples yielded anomalous results >500 ppm U, with values ranging from 0.06% to 11.9% U_3O_8 .
-The highest assay results were obtained from samples around and within the St. Michael mine area, where high-grade boulders returned assays up to 11.9% U_3O_8 .
+Thirty-one samples yielded anomalous results exceeding 500 ppm U, with values ranging from 0.06% to 11.9% U3O8.
+The highest assay results were obtained from samples around and within the St. Michael mine area, where high-grade boulders returned assays up to 11.9% U3O8.